 When drivers get behind the wheel, they have a legal duty to follow the rules of the road.
 Unfortunately, if you regularly travel on the streets and highways of Boca Raton, you probably know that many motorists fail to uphold this duty.

 When this happens, other drivers, as well as pedestrians and bicyclists, are put at serious risk for being hurt in a car crash.

 If you or a loved one has been injured in a motor vehicle collision that may have been caused by an illegal driving maneuver, Hollander Law Firm can help.
 Our legal team believes that each motorist has an obligation to drive safely and responsibly.
 When a driver fails to obey a traffic signal, stop sign or other rules of the road and an accident occurs, the driver needs to be held accountable.

 Victims or the loved ones of those who are killed in a collision deserve to be fairly compensated for their injuries and losses.
-An experienced team of Boca Raton car accident attorneys can help ensure that you receive the full financial compensation to which you are entitled.
+An experienced team of Boca Raton car accident attorneys, like Gregg Hollander, can help ensure that you receive the full financial compensation to which you are entitled.

 Common Violations of Florida’s Driving Laws

 While motorists are required to learn the driving laws when they get their Florida license, far too many drivers either forget or ignore these rules when they are on the road.

 Some of the most common illegal driving maneuvers that are likely to result in a collision include:

 - Making a turn from the wrong lane

 - Driving down a one-way street in the wrong direction